 Christina’s Alaskan story is like many that came before her.
-After moving to Homer, AK from Brooklyn, NY in 2011 the beauty of the landscape and incredible people she met turned a summer-long stay into a lifelong home.
-Alaska offered her a place where her talents in web design and marketing were valued and appreciated.
+After moving to Homer, AK from Brooklyn, NY in 2011, the beauty of the landscape and incredible people she met turned a summer-long stay into a lifelong home.

 Serving on a number of boards including the Bunnell Street Art Center and Friends of the Alaska State Library, Archives and Museum allowed her to understand the importance of the nonprofit sector and its ability to impact communities now and in the future.
 Christina began working fulltime in nonprofit at the Bartlett Regional Hospital Foundation in Juneau in 2014.

 Christina studied fine art and art history at the Pacific Northwest College of Art and Reed College in Portland, OR.
-When not working at ACF Christina is the Executive Director of the Anchorage Estate Planning Council, volunteers as an art teacher at Covenant House, provides discounted design services to nonprofits, and has a full-time art practice creating fine art for galleries across the state.
+When not working at ACF Christina has a full-time art practice creating fine art for galleries across the state.